 After 6 entire steps are done, you complete your Magento website with customized settings as you wish.
 Magento will help you check your website’s configuration.

-It is prerequisite to have a server running CentOS 7.
-In this articles, I use MySQL, you can have MariaDB which is found in the repository instead.
+It is a recommended prerequisite to have a server running CentOS 7 for Magento 2 installation (you might also install Magento 2 via centos 6.)
+In this article, I use MySQL, you can have MariaDB which is found in the repository instead.

 Step 2: Update the package: